milescsmith/rnaseq_targets_pipeline/README.md

 # Warning

-Some aspects of this still have hardcoded variable names that are a hold over from my previous {drake}-based[rnaseq_drake](https://github.com/milescsmith/rnaseq_drake) pipeline.
+Some aspects of this still have hardcoded variable names that are a hold over from my previous {drake}-based [rnaseq_drake](https://github.com/milescsmith/rnaseq_drake) pipeline.
 Consider this still something of a work-in-progress.

 # Metadata